davidmoten/jns/README.md

 Interested in this generally having seen water movement models in use at Australian Maritime Safety Authority to predict the location of people that have fallen in the ocean for example.

 Would like to document in java 8 (enjoying the conciseness of lambdas) a basic implementation of a [Navier-Stokes equations](http://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) solver for an incompressible fluid in 3D using the [pressure-correction method](http://en.wikipedia.org/wiki/Pressure-correction_method).
+See Architecture below for more specific aims.

 In terms of reference material I've found very detailed mathematical discussions of the pressure-correction method or high level descriptions and nothing in between.
 Ideally I'd like some pseudo code describing the algorithm with enough detail to code from.
 Still looking and in the meantime am fleshing out my best guesses.